johno/pixyll/methodology.md

 Unsupervised Learning Techniques

-**Are we looking at historical data to make predictions, assess likelihood to desired outcome, and automate or suggest decisions?**
+**Are we looking at historical data to predict outcomes and then optimize?**